 Some humidifiers have an essential oils tray where you can add your favorite oils.

 Using essential oil diffusers is a simple, mess-free, and convenient way to reap the many benefits of essential oils.
 Besides, diffusers add a significant amount of moisture to the air.

-Therefore, the moisture from diffusers has more benefits, such as relieving stress and relaxing the mind.
+Therefore, the diffuser moisture has more benefits, such as relieving stress and relaxing the mind.
 On the other hand, a humidifier improves the humidity of a large room or the whole house.

 Overall, selecting a suitable diffuser for your home will fill the air with pleasant aromatic moisture and provide an uplifting atmosphere.
 Why not get yours right away?